9+ Best Hand Safety Tips – [Updated for 2023]

 Proper hand injury prevention training with administrative controls can also prevent harm.
 This includes safety training, warning signs, tag rules for product substitution, and creating ergonomic principles that put less strain on the hands.

 How Can I Improve My Hand Safety?

 The ability to identify safety features and follow guidelines can help improve safety.
-Following engineering controls, which include electrical proximity, emergency stop devices, and ergonomic tools to keep workers safe.
+Following engineering controls include electrical proximity, emergency stop devices, and ergonomic tools to keep workers safe.

-Administrative controls can also come in handy when it comes to employing engineering controls.
+Administrative controls can also come in handy when employing engineering controls.
 Routinely checking equipment and working with supervisors to keep the work space clear of hazards will decrease the chances of anyone getting hurt.